microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 - I/O Pin Entry: Enabled
 - Memory Verification: Assigned Based on Example Project Naming Convention

+> [!Tip]:
-**Tip**: Easiest way to get correct device ID is to connect your device and use the "Refresh Debug Tool Status" button in the Dashboard left panel on MPLAB X IDE.
+> Easiest way to get correct device ID is to connect your device and use the "Refresh Debug Tool Status" button in the Dashboard left panel on MPLAB X IDE.
 Upon clicking on the button and selecting correct PKOB Nano, it prints out the device ID with other information in the output window.

 [![Refresh Debug Tool Status](images/RefreshDebugToolStatus.png)](images/RefreshDebugToolStatus.png)

 **8-Bit MDFU Client I/O**

-Upon adding the MDFU Client Library, these pins will be automatically loaded in the PIN configuration section.
+Upon enabling both I/O Options from 8-Bit MDFU Client module, INDICATE and ENTRY pin rows will be automatically loaded in the Pin Grid View.

 These pins must configured as follows:

-- BOOT INDICATE: RC6
+- BOOT INDICATE: PC6
-- BOOT ENTRY: RC7
+- BOOT ENTRY: PC7

 [![IO-Pins](images/IOPortSetup.PNG)](images/IOPortSetup.PNG)